All Articles

 • Smoke and carbon monoxide detectors and flashlights: Change the batteries in your smoke and carbon monoxide detectors.
 Ensure all devices are in working order.
 This is also a great time to replace batteries in flashlights.
 After all, pop-up storms in spring can cause unexpected power outages.
 Be ready with flashlights that are powered up and ready to go.

-• Dryer: According to the U.S. Fire Administration, the leading cause of home clothes dryer fires7 during 2018 – 2020 was the lack of cleaning filters and vents.
+• Dryer: According to one source, the leading cause of home clothes dryer fires5 is the lack of cleaning filters and vents.
 Be sure to clean out your dryer’s vent each spring to prevent fires from sparking.

 • Seals and weather stripping: Check around your home to be sure weather stripping around windows and doors as well as sink seals in the bathroom and kitchen are in good shape.
 Look closely for early signs of peeling or cracking caulk.
 Re-seal anything that needs attention to prevent water from causing damage and to keep pests out of your home.